Nothing is ever free… or is it?

-Sometimes a product free, but you’re not getting the full benefits.
-Sometimes it’s free, but they’ll sell you on something later.
-Free learning management systems seem great from the outside with buzzwords like free, open-source, and freedom.
+Sometimes a product is free, but you’re not getting the full benefits.
+Sometimes it’s free, but they’ll upsell you on something later.
+Free learning management systems seem great from the outside with buzzwords like no-cost, open-source, and flexibility.

 But you need to do your due diligence before committing to an LMS, whether it’s free or not.
-Choosing incorrectly could mean the failure of the learning and development of your company.
-It could end up costing you significantly more money than paying for a traditional learning management system would.
+Choosing the wrong option could mean the failure of your company’s learning and development program.
+It could even end up costing you more money than paying for a traditional learning management system would.

-Free learning management systems tend to be open-source, meaning that the platform is open to users and coders to change and play with as they deem fit.
-This sounds fun, right?
-A community of learners working together towards a better learning system.
-And it is as great as it sounds!
-Open source allows you to customize training based on your brand and your objectives in order to ensure that your trainings have the optimal benefit to your employees.
+Free learning management systems are usually open-source, meaning that the platform is open to users and coders to change and play with as they deem fit.
+This sounds fine, right?
+A community of learners working together towards a better learning system is beneficial.

-Free LMS systems may not provide the necessary security to protect your company and employee information.
-Training data, analysis, and personal information may be compromised.
+Free learning management systems may not provide the necessary security to protect your company and employee information.
+Training data, analyses, and personal information may be compromised.
 In most cases, open-source systems are designed to a pretty low baseline with the intention of the end-user customizing the security to their own preferences.

-Although you have a community of similar learners, there is often no company-specific or training-specific support with free learning management systems.
+Although you have a community of similar users and developers, there is often no company-specific or training-specific support with free learning management systems.
 This means that if you have a question regarding how your company should best meet compliance, you’ll get hundreds of forum-based answers—but no specific and relevant advice.

 Installation of software, especially if transferring from an existing platform, can be challenging.
-Free learning management systems often do not help with installation or setup, and you are left to fend on your own.
-This can cost you a lot of time and energy.
-Oftentimes, you’ll end up hiring out a contractor or IT person to help you install it anyway, which is the first “fee” of your free learning management system.
+Free learning management systems often do not help with installation or setup, and you are left to fend for yourself.
+This can cost you a lot of time and money.

 Open-source means customization, right?
 That’s true.
-But it also means there often aren’t processes in place that enable simple customization for your business.
-Thus, companies end up contracting out this work to create a branded LMS with company-specific trainings—costing even more money than a traditional LMS!
+But it also means there are no processes in place that enable simple customization for your business.
+Thus, companies end up contracting out this work to create a branded LMS with company-specific training—costing even more money than a traditional LMS!

 Be wary of free learning management systems that claim they are the only solution to personalization and a community of support.
-You can usually get this and more features with a low-fee learning management system. eLeaP enables personalization, 24/7 support, and training pathways to create a strong network of learners—all with the goal of boosting your profit!
+You can usually get this and more features with a low-fee, web-based learning management system. eLeaP enables personalization, 24/7 support, and training pathways to create a strong network of learners—all to boost your growth, stability, and success.